bru32/grid/README.md

 the coding train videos, Dan uses JavaScript with P5 and it looks ideal for this sort of thing.
-I noticed that there is a p5 for python and tries pip install p5.
+I noticed that there is a p5 for python and tried **pip install p5**.
 It took ages to install all its dependencies and their most basic example failed to run due to missing libraries.
 So, I dumped it without trying any further.

-If you have a suggesion for a simple canvas for quick code plotting, I'm interested.
+If you have a suggesion for a simple canvas for quick code plotting, please let me know.